Al-1n/Al-1n.github.io/_portfolio/10_project.markdown

 **How to use this project**

 1. Clone or download the repository
-2. Open any workbook in **Excel (desktop or web)**
+2. Open any `.pbix` file in **Power BI Desktop**
-3. Explore financial ratios, perform what-if scenarios, and review comparative industry metrics
+3. Refresh data connections and explore the dashboards interactively

 **Contributors**